israman30/NewsApp/README.md

 ### Description news
-This section will shows the detail of the news tapped on the prior storyboard.
+This section will show the detail of the news tapped on the prior storyboard.

 ![Alt Image Text](images/DesScreenShot.png)